leap-laboratories/PIZZA/README.md

 The `hierarchical_perturbation` method is designed to reduce the number of API calls by perturbation larger chunks of the input prompt initially, and narrowing its search only on the chunks which have a large impact on the output (high attribution score).

-The flow is similar to that of `compute_attributions`, but using an iterative technique that works as follows:
+The flow is similar to that of `iterative_perturbation`, but using an iterative technique that works as follows:

 1. The prompt is split into chunks defined by `init_chunk_size` and `stride` (optional).
 2. The chunks are perturbed, sent to the API, and scores are calculated/logged as described above.